0xRadi/jscan/README.md

 # jScan
 This tool is used to scan a list of URLs for sensitive information such as API keys, access tokens, and private keys.
-It uses regular expressions to search for specific patterns in the HTML of the URLs and can output the results in either plain text or JSON format.
+It uses regular expressions to search for specific patterns in the body conent of the URLs provided and can output the results in either plain text or JSON format.

+**jScan was made mainly to scan JS files for Secrets, and endpoints.**

 # Install
 ```